"Rishi, I'm really looking forward to learning about the rest of the methods of the Arrays class.

 - If the element we are looking for is less than the middle element, then the search continues in the left half of the array.

-This approach makes binary search very fast.
-In an array of one million (!) elements, it can find the index of the desired element in just 20 comparisons.
-The approach's shortcoming is that the array must first be sorted, and sorting also takes time.
+"Exactly.
+In an array of one million (!) elements, the binary search algorithm can find the index of the desired element in just 20 comparisons.
+The algorithm's shortcoming is that the array must first be sorted, and sorting also takes time.

 This is what calling it looks like: